| | Please send payment to bitcoin address 17BVQmDP68sSmBw6o2hsEx2Mx4gi6f96Rv Payment Received [[value]] BTC. Thank You. [[error]] |

 nerves rather than of the flesh,' she unmans every man who

-falls under her spell."
+falls under her spell.

-[Examples given: Monroe, Mansfield, Lolita, Hemingway's
+Examples given: Monroe, Mansfield, Lolita, Hemingway's bitchy heroines, etc.

-- Page 204
+Page 204

-"Child or woman, wife or mother, this female cuts men to
+Child or woman, wife or mother, this female cuts men to

 ribbons or swallows them whole.
 She travels accompanied by